 Over time, the activity of the Company has changed many times in terms of the organizational structure and the adopted strategies have been channeled on the trends,

 The first horse drawn trams appeared in Bucharest in 1871.
-That meant the beginning of public transportation in the city and the need for its development led to the establishment of the Bucharest Tram Society (STB) in 1909.
+That meant the beginning of public transport in the city and the need for its development led to the establishment of the Bucharest Tram Society (STB) in 1909.

 In 1950, the Bucharest Tram Society became ‘The Bucharest Transport Enterprise’ (ITB) and then, in 1990, it became The Bucharest Autonomous Transport Company (RATB).
-This led to the development of a new strategy regarding surface public transportation in Bucharest.
+This led to the development of a new strategy regarding surface public transport in Bucharest.
 At the same time, the taxi and maxi taxi service was detached from RATB.

 By changing its legal form and becoming a joint stock company, RATB became The Bucharest Transport Company, on the 13th of September, 2018.